NiryoRobotics/roscon-2025/src/pl_chardonnay_report.md

 # Paul-Louis Chardonnay's Report

 ## Introduction
 Answering to all job application in Switzerland I saw on LinkedIn during 6 month, I finally encounted a company that was looking for a robot integrator.
 I applied and was accepted for an internship in Basel, Switzerland.
 This company sells chemical products to pharmacies all over the world, a stunning industry that I won't miss to add to my resume.
-During my internship I was asked to integrate a Niryo Ned3 Pro robot into a packaging line in order to pack the chemical products into boxes, finlazing the whole production process whose begining has been automated by my fellow intern Hans-Gunther.
+During my internship I was asked to integrate a Niryo Ned3 Pro robot into a packaging line in order to pack the chemical products into boxes, finalzing the whole production process whose begining has been automated by my fellow intern Hans-Gunther.
 My internship is also a partnership with the Niryo company itself, as they will be in charge of sending the hardware and providing feedback to my implementation, before all I wanted to thanks them for this opportunity.

-The goal of the integration is simple : a vial is detected by an IR sensor on a conveyor belt, the robot is asked to picj it up and place it in a box in order to be packed and sent to the warehouse.
+The goal of the integration is simple : a vial is detected by an IR sensor on a conveyor belt, the robot is asked to pick it up and place it in a box in order to be packed and sent to the warehouse.

 To perform that I will propose a ROS2 package that will handle the robot's task.